realA10001986/Remote/README.md

 To upload a new firmware, such as published in the [Release packages](https://github.com/realA10001986/Remote/releases), select the "**remote-A10001986-Vx.xx.bin**" or "**Remote_vX.YY.bin**" file as contained in the Release package in the _top_ file selector and click *Update*.

 You can also install the Remote's sound-pack on this page; download the sound-pack (which is included in every [Release package](https://github.com/realA10001986/Remote/releases)), extract it and select the resulting REMA.bin file in the bottom file selector.
 Finally, click *Upload*.
-Note that an SD card is required for this operation.
+An SD card is required for this operation.

 See also [here](#firmware-installation--firmware-update).